anandkr123/kynetec-project/README.md

 # Kynetec-project

-Download projecr and mark **src** as Source Root by right click on it.
+Download project and mark **src** as Source Root by right click on it.
 Create and activate virtual environment in PyCharm.
 Then migrate to src directory.

 ## How to install dependencies